Sustainable-Sanitation-Alliance/newsbox/README.md

 ## Channels & Categories

 You can also retrieve the categories and channels named in the current config.json as a separate feed.

+---

+#Provide your feed
+You can participate in the RSS feed of the network by providing a corresponding RSS feed within your own website under a fixed URL, which will then be integrated through the interface of the NCN.

+To do this, contact the SuSanA secretariat in advance by mail (info@susana.org) to check whether your organization meets the requirements and criteria to be included in the network newsfeed.

+After completion and provision of your RSS, it will be added to the configuration file and played out globally on all participating websites.
+For this we need your logo, which we provide and store in predefined formats on our web service.